 It can sometimes be difficult to tell if you have a UTI (urinary tract infection) or an STD (sexually transmitted disease).
-UTIs can present with symptoms that are similar to those of sexually transmitted infections, and vice versa.
+UTIs can present with symptoms that are similar to those of sexually transmitted infections, such as a burning sensation, and vice versa.
 In this blog, we’ll discuss the differences between the two infections and how you can tell the difference.

 What is a UTI?

-UTIs are infections of the urinary tract and are usually caused by bacteria.
+A urinary tract infection (or UTI) is an infection of the urinary system and urinary tract and is usually caused by bacteria.
 UTIs most often occur in the bladder (this is called cystitis) and urethra (called urethritis).
-These infections are typically mild but, left untreated, can spread to other parts of the urinary tract, like the kidneys (called pyelonephritis).
+Urinary tract infections are typically mild but, left untreated, can spread to other parts of the urinary tract, like the kidneys (called pyelonephritis).
 Pyelonephritis is more serious and can cause permanent damage to the kidneys.

 What is an STD?

 What’s the difference between a UTI and an STD?

 There are some STD symptoms that are not caused by UTIs:

 - Pain during sexual intercourse